DynamicsAndNeuralSystems/catch22/README.md

 ### Mutliple files

 For multiple time series, put them – one file for each – into a folder `timeSeries` and call `./runAllTS.sh`.
 The output will be written into a folder `featureOutput`.
-Do change the permissions of `runAllTS.sh` to executable by calling `chmod 755 runAllTS.sh`.
+Change the permissions of `runAllTS.sh` to executable by calling `chmod 755 runAllTS.sh`.

 ### Output format

 Each line of the output correponds to one feature; the three comma-separated entries per line correspond to feature value, feature name and feature execution time in milliseconds.
-E.g.
+For example:
 ```
 0.29910714285714, CO_Embed2_Basic_tau.incircle_1, 0.341000
 0.57589285714286, CO_Embed2_Basic_tau.incircle_2, 0.296000